D-Star-AI/dsRAG/README.md

 ```

 #### Quickstart
-By default, dsRAG uses OpenAI for embeddings, Claude 3 Haiku for AutoContext, and Cohere for reranking, so to run the code below you'll need to make sure you have API keys for those providers set as environmental variables with the following names: `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, and `CO_API_KEY`. **If you want to run dsRAG with different models, take a look at the "Basic customization" section below.**
+By default, dsRAG uses OpenAI for embeddings and AutoContext, and Cohere for reranking, so to run the code below you'll need to make sure you have API keys for those providers set as environmental variables with the following names: `OPENAI_API_KEY` and `CO_API_KEY`. **If you want to run dsRAG with different models, take a look at the "Basic customization" section below.**

-You can create a new KnowledgeBase directly from a file using the `create_kb_from_file` function:
+You can create a new KnowledgeBase directly from a file using the `create_kb_from_file` helper function:
 ```python
 from dsrag.create_kb import create_kb_from_file